15 Enticing Survival Books Like The Hatchet

 Peak is a 14-year-old boy who loves the thrill of a climb, even if that thrill lands him in juvie.

-Now he’s faced with a choice, spend his youth behind bars or go to Thailand to stay with his father.
 Little does he know his father already has plans for him.
 That is to become the youngest person ever to climb Mount Everest.

 A challenge is something that Peak has never backed down from.
 But will this challenge be worth his life?